 In this article, I have mentioned all the latest search engine ranking signals.
 Some of them are demonstrated with proof, some are debatable and others are conjecture without firm evidence.

-Here I categorized the 200+ SEO ranking factors into 7 groups, namely:
+Here I categorized the more than 200 SEO Factors into 7 groups, namely:

 - Web Page Ranking Signals

 - Site Relevant Ranking Signals